 The following documents will be kept in contractor's local offices (per Polder):

 - Results of Environmental Inspections.

 - Noise monitoring data/register

-- Compliance/non-compliance register
+- Compliance register

-- Environmental Incident/accident Register
+- Register of complaints.

-- · Register of complaints.
+- Environmental Incident Register

 The following records regarding environmental management issues will be kept at Contractors premises in Khulna as well as at active work sites: